leancloud/docs-en/views/acl-guide.md

 A role is a group of users, and roles can be nested.
 In other words, the member of a role is either a user or another role.

-Each role has an immutable name, consisting of alphanumerics and underscores.
+Each role has an immutable and unique name, consisting of alphanumerics and underscores.

-Continuing the example above, let's see how to grant write permission to the administrator role (assuming there is an existing role named "admin"):
+Continuing the example above, let's see how to grant write permission to the administrator role (assuming there is an existing role named `admin`):

 ```objc
 AVRole *admin = [AVRole objectWithClassName:@"_Role" objectId:@"55fc0eb700b039e44440016c"];